PsycheMatrica/PLSPM.HigherOrder_Prime/README.md

     addpath(genpath('PLSPM.HigherOrder_Prime'))
    ```
 ## Dependencies:
-- This package is dependent on PLSPM.Basic_Package (Hwang & Cho, 2024) If you haven't installed this package, run the following command: `Check_Dependencies`                                          %
+- This package may be dependent on PLSPM.Basic_Package (Hwang & Cho, 2024).
+If you haven't installed this package, run the following command: `Check_Dependencies`                                          %

 ## Usage:
-- For examples on how to use the package, refer to the `Run_Example_HigherOrderPLSPM_Prime.m` file.
-This file demonstrates the implementation of `HigherOrderPLSPM_Prime()` using the `rick2.csv` dataset.
+- For examples on how to use the package, refer to the `Run_Example_HigherOrderPLSPM.m` file.
+This file demonstrates the implementation of `HigherOrderPLSPM()` using the `rick2.csv` dataset.

 ## Compatibility:
 - Tested on MATLAB R2023b.